 Ay 190.
 Computational Astrophysics.
 9 units (3-0-6); second term.
-Prerequisites: Ph 20-22 (undergraduates).
+Prerequisites: Pb 20-22 (undergraduates).
 Introduction to essential numerical analysis and computational methods in astrophysics and astrophysical data analysis.
 Basic numerical methods and techniques; N-body simulations; fluid dynamics (SPH/grid-based); MHD; radiation transport; reaction networks; data analysis methods; numerical relativity.
-Not offered 2014-15.
+Instructor: Ott.

 Ay 211.
 Contemporary Extragalactic Astronomy.
 9 units (3-0-6); third term.
 Prerequisites: Ay 123, Ay 124, and Ay 127.
 Topics in extragalactic astronomy and cosmology, including observational probes of dark matter and dark energy; cosmological backgrounds and primordial element abundances; galaxy formation and evolution, including assembly histories, feedback and environmental effects; physics of the intergalactic medium; the role of active galactic nuclei; galactic structure and stellar populations; future facilities and their likely impact in the field.
-Not offered 2014-2015.
+Instructors: Ellis, Kulkarni.

 Ay 215.
 Seminar in Theoretical Astrophysics.
 9 units (3-0-6); second term.
 Course for graduate students and seniors in astronomy and planetary science.
 Students will be required to lead some discussions.
 Topic will be selected based on student interest.
-Not offered 2014-15.
+Not offered 2013-14.

 Ay 218.
 Extrasolar Planets.
 9 units (3-0-6); third term.
-Close to 2,000 planets have been identified in orbit around normal stars.
+Close to 500 planets have been identified in orbit around normal stars.
 Astronomers are now embarking on understanding the statistics of extrasolar planet populations and characterizing with great precision individual planets, namely, determining their masses, radii, and in some cases, diagnosing their atmospheres.
 The course will review the state of extrasolar planets, take up case studies, and anticipate findings.
-Not offered 2014-15.
+Not offered 2013-14.

 Ay 219.
-Elements in the Universe and Galactic Chemical Evolution.
-9 units (3-0-6); second term.
+Element Abundances from the Big Bang to the Present.
+9 units (3-0-6); third term.
 Prerequisites: Ay 121, 123, 124, 126.
 Survey of the formation of the elements in the universe as a function of cosmic time.
-Review of the determination of abundances in stars, meteorites, H II regions, and in interstellar and intergalactic gas.
-Overview of models of galactic chemical evolution.
-Participants will measure elemental abundances from the Keck spectrum of a star and construct their own numerical chemical evolution models.
-Instructor: Kirby.
+Review of the determination of abundances in meteorites, stars, H II regions, and in interstellar and intergalactic gas using the electromagnetic spectrum from radio waves to X rays.
+Theory of nucleosynthesis in stars, supernovae and the Big Bang, including the s- and r-processes and explosive nucleosynthesis.
+Particular attention will be paid to the theory and observation of element synthesis in the "First Stars" in the universe.
+Emphasis will be placed on the connection between element synthesis, the initial mass function of star formation, and galactic evolution, including the role of galactic winds.
+Not offered 2013-14.